 Because college sports are still considered "amateur," the student athletes must be treated the same way an athlete would be treated in high school.
 The college athletes cannot receive money for their athletic ability.
 The only money they receive is money to pay for tuition and books, assuming they are on a full-ride scholarship.

-The NCAA does everything in its power to ensure competitive levels exist among all colleges, which is the reason for all the rules and regulations.
+The NCAA rules and regulations ensure competitive levels exist among all colleges.
 When a school is busted for violating an infraction, the NCAA is generally harsh on its punishment.